devchas/sendgrid_subscription_widget/README.md

 exports.listID = 348282;
 ```

 Navigate to the index.html file (server -> static -> index.html) and change the action in the form to reflect your app's URL.
 Remember to leave "/confirmEmail" at the end.
-This is the code snippet that you will be embedding in your website.
+The text in this file is what you will be embedding in your website.
 See below for an example.

 ```html
 <form action="https://your_heroku_app_name.herokuapp.com/confirmEmail" method="post">